Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Introduction

-As an informative diagnostic tool, residuals should have the following two desirable properties.
-First, it is crucial that the residuals follow a known shape or pattern under the true model and deviate from this shape with model misspecification.
-This pattern of behavior is the foundation of diagnostics.
-Percentile-percentile (P-P) plots are commonly employed to visually assess discrepancies of the empirical distribution of residuals with the hypothesized distribution.
-However, residuals of discrete outcomes often deviate dramatically from the null shape even under the true model.
-It has been noted that the level of discreteness plays a key role in the behavior of residuals, so called $m$-asymptotics, in addition to the typical $n$-asymptotics (\citealt{pierce1986residuals}).
-Here $m$ could be the size of binomial distributions, or the Poisson means, which controls the discreteness level.
-When $m$ is small, deviance residuals and Pearson residuals could have a large discrepancy with the null pattern (a normal distribution) even under the true model, and a large sample size $n$ does not relieve this concern.
-As a result, diagnostics are not informative in this case.
-Second, diagnostic tools should be sensitive to model misspecification so as to provide effective detection of inadequacy of fitting.
-This may not be the case for randomized quantile residuals with another layer of randomness introduced (see, e.g. Figure \ref{fig:dispsmall500}).
+Are these established residuals informative assessment tools for discrete outcomes, in terms of the two desirable properties listed above?
+Unfortunately, Pearson and deviance residuals of discrete outcomes often deviate dramatically from the null shape (a normal distribution) even under the true model, contrary to the first desirable property.
+It has been noted that the level of discreteness plays a pivotal role in the behavior of residuals, so called $m$-asymptotics, in addition to the typical $n$-asymptotics (\citealt{pierce1986residuals}).
+Here $m$ could be the number of trials in binomial distributions, or Poisson means, which controls the discreteness level.
+With a small $m$, the outcomes concentrate on a few values.
+When $m$ is small, deviance and Pearson residuals could have a large discrepancy with the null pattern even under the true model, and a large sample size $n$ does not relieve this concern.
+As a result, model assessments are not illuminating in this case.
+Randomized quantile residuals, on the other hand, might not be sensitive to model misspecification, as a result of random noise introduced (see, e.g. Figure~\ref{fig:dispsmall500}).
+For the same reason, moreover, this method may not be coherent with different realizations of the random noise (Figure~\ref{fig:random}).